West African Vodún: Definition

 Vodún is a religion.
-The anthropologist Timothy R. Landry noted that, although the term Vodún is commonly used, a more accurate name for the religion was vodúnsínsen, meaning "spirit worship".
+The anthropologist Timothy R. Landry has argued that, although the term Vodún is commonly used, a more accurate name for the religion was vodúnsínsen, meaning "spirit worship".
 The spelling "Vodún" is commonly used to distinguish the West African religion from the Haitian religion more usually spelled Vodou; this in turn is often used to differentiate it from Louisiana Voodoo.
 An alternative spelling sometimes used for the West African religion is "Vodu".
-In the Ewe language, Vo means "freedom" and "du" means "collective" or "community".

 The religion's adherents are referred to as vodúnsɛntó or, in the French language, Vodúnisants.
-This means "the people that know vodu".
 Another common term for a practitioner is vodúnsi, meaning "wife of a vodún".

-Vodún is "the predominant (indigenous) religious system" of southern Benin, Togo, and parts of southeast Ghana.
+Vodún is "the predominant religious system" of southern Benin, Togo, and parts of southeast Ghana.
 The anthropologist Judy Rosenthal noted that "Fon and Ewe forms of Vodu worship are virtually the same".

-It is part of the same network of religions that include Yoruba religion as well as African diasporic traditions like Haitian Vodou, Cuban Santería, and Brazilian Candomblé.
+It is part of the same network of religions that include Yoruba religion as well as African diasporic traditions such as Haitian Vodou, Cuban Santería, and Brazilian Candomblé.
 As a result of centuries of interaction between Fon and Yoruba peoples, Landry noted that Vodún and Yoruba religion were "at times, indistinguishable or at least, blurry".
 Some Fon people even refer to Yoruba religion as "Nago Vodun", "Nago" being a common Fon word for the Yoruba people.